M2 Physics, Engineering and Chemistry for Biology

 non

 Introduction: overview on the conceptual tools and phenomena From Schrödinger equation to ...
-Molecules: Molecular orbitals - Energy levels - Jablonski-Perrin diagram Solids: Band structure of semiconductors - Different dimensionalities: quantum well, quantum wire, quantum dot - Phonons in a solid Ground to excited states: light absorption Molecules: Selection rules - Transition moment - Molecular physicochemical properties at excited states Solids: Absorption coefficient: interband optical transitions, selection rules, density of states -Properties at excited states: excitons Excited to ground states: light emission and other mechanisms Molecules: Non-radiative relaxation mechanisms: vibrational relaxation, internal conversion, inter-system crossing - Photoluminescence (fluorescence and phosphorescence): quantum yield, lifetime, emission and excitation spectra Solids: Intraband non-radiative relaxation (electron phonon interaction) - Photoluminescence (electron-hole recombination): quantum yield, lifetime, emission and excitation spectra Complex processes Molecules: Fluorescence quenching - Energy transfer (FRET: Förster resonance energy transfer) Solids: Energy transfers - Charge transfers Exercise sessions Seminars - Examples from research Molecules: Photochemical reactions and photo-active molecule Solids: Optical properties of hybrid halide perovskites Lab visit - Instrumentation Objectifs d'apprentissage
+Molecules: Molecular orbitals - Energy levels - Jablonski-Perrin diagram Solids: Band structure of semiconductors - Different dimensionalities: quantum well, quantum wire, quantum dot - Phonons in a solid Ground to excited states: light absorption Molecules: Selection rules - Transition moment - Molecular physicochemical properties at excited states Solids: Absorption coefficient: interband optical transitions, selection rules, density of states -Properties at excited states: excitons Excited to ground states: light emission and other mechanisms Molecules: Non-radiative relaxation mechanisms: vibrational relaxation, internal conversion, inter-system crossing - Photoluminescence (fluorescence and phosphorescence): quantum yield, lifetime, emission and excitation spectra Solids: Intraband non-radiative relaxation (electron phonon interaction) - Photoluminescence (electron-hole recombination): quantum yield, lifetime, emission and excitation spectra Complex processes Molecules: Fluorescence quenching - Energy transfer (FRET: Förster resonance energy transfer) Solids: Energy transfers - Charge transfers Exercise sessions Seminars - Examples from research Molecules: Photochemical reactions and photo-active molecule Solids: Optical properties of hybrid halide perovskites Lab visit - Instrumentation Learning objectives

 In the context of light-matter interaction, this course focuses on the effect of light on molecules and solids: what happens to them?: formation of excited states, what are the outcomes? non-radiative and radiative relaxation phenomena from the excited states.
 Concepts and models to describe such interactions and resulting phenomena (absorption, emission) will be introduced and developed in parallel for molecules and solids, highlighting the analogies, similarities and specificities between these two systems.
 An objective of the course is then to connect worlds at different scales and have a complete and general overview on the optical properties in matter.
 The experimental means to observe the optical properties will be described and the introduced concepts and models will be illustrated by current research subjects, beyond textbook cases.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale